haFeezRehman0/haFeezRehman0/README.md

 - 👋 Hi, I’m @haFeezRehman0
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning django
+- 🌱 I’m django developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me /hm4268733@gmail.com # +923066037376

 <!---